 Amiodarone shows considerable interindividual variation in response.
 Although a starting dose adequate to suppress life-threatening arrhythmias is needed, close monitoring with adjustment of dose is essential.
 The recommended starting dose of NEXTERONE is about 1000 mg over the first 24 hours of therapy, delivered by the following infusion regimen:

 |Loading infusions||First Rapid:||150 mg over the FIRST 10 minutes (15 mg/min).|

-After the first 24 hours, continue the maintenance infusion rate of 0.5 mg/min (720 mg per 24 hours) utilizing a concentration of 1 to 6 mg/mL (Use a central venous catheter for NEXTERONE concentrations greater than 2 mg/mL).
+After the first 24 hours, continue the maintenance infusion rate of 0.5 mg/min (720 mg per 24 hours) by directly infusing NEXTERONE Premixed Injection (360 mg/200 mL; 1.8 mg/mL) at a rate of 0.278 mL/min.
 The rate of the maintenance infusion may be increased to achieve effective arrhythmia suppression.

-In the event of breakthrough episodes of VF or hemodynamically unstable VT, use 150 mg supplemental infusions of NEXTERONE (mixed in 100 mL of D5W or normal saline and infused over 10 minutes to minimize the potential for hypotension).
+In the event of breakthrough episodes of VF or hemodynamically unstable VT, use 150 mg supplemental infusions of NEXTERONE (infused over 10 minutes to minimize the potential for hypotension).

 The first 24-hour dose may be individualized for each patient; however, in controlled clinical trials, mean daily doses above 2100 mg were associated with an increased risk of hypotension.
 Do not exceed an initial infusion rate of 30 mg/min.